TrainingByPackt/Advanced-JavaScript/README.md

 *	Create programs that follow the TDD pattern
 *	List the Benefits and drawbacks of functional programming compared to other styles
 *	Understand function composition and function sequencing in depth
-*	Learn to Set up and use the backend framework Nodejs,
+*	Learn to Set up and use the backend framework Node.js
 *	Learn to Set up and use the frontend framework React